usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 39c %}
 {% asset design-standards/fig_39c.gif alt="" %}
 {% figcaption %}
-<strong>Handrail.</strong> A rounded gripping surface is provided on top of a rectangular railing supported from a bottom bracket attached to a side wall.
+<p><strong>Handrail.</strong> A rounded gripping surface is provided on top of a rectangular railing supported from a bottom bracket attached to a side wall.
 Spacing between handrail and the adjacent wall shall be 1-1/2 inches (38 mm).
-Rounded handrail surface shall be 1-1/4 to 1-1/2 inches diameter (32 - 38 mm).
+Rounded handrail surface shall be 1-1/4 to 1-1/2 inches diameter (32 - 38 mm).</p>
 {% endfigcaption %}
 {% endfigure %}